MaximilianStammnitz/SubstitutionSafari/README.md

 ![example](/Images/Example_spectrum.png)

-In the above case, we see enrichments of C>T substitutions and particularly in A[C]G and G[C]G contexts.
+In the above case, we see enrichments of C>T substitutions, particularly in A[C]G and G[C]G contexts.
 These spikes indicate the presence of COSMIC signature SBS6, a mutational signature commonly identified in tumours with DNA mismatch repair (MMR) deficiency.
 You might want to confirm this by inspecting and fitting combinations of COSMIC signatures to this spectrum, for example by using a tool such as [sigfit](https://github.com/kgori/sigfit).

 Disclaimer #1: The script and its associated results are yet unpublished/peer-reviewed.
 It has nevertheless already been extensively benchmarked with substitution calls made against the Tasmanian devil reference.
 In theory, this code should run smoothly for ANY species with a reference genome.
 If you do face a challenge in using the code or wish to provide general feedback, please get in touch directly via maxrupsta@gmail.com